Super-NES/beautiful-jekyll/index.md

   }
 ```

 With a CRDT in place, our team was able to begin collaborating with one another.
-Our local operations would get sent to our relay server, which would then broadcast them out to the rest of the users.
+Our local operations would get sent to our relay server, which would then broadcast them out to all the other users.
 Those users would incorporate the changes and any conflicts would be seamlessly resolved due to the commutative and idempotent nature of CRDTs.

 Eventual consistency was achieved. **HUZZAH!**

 However, that wasn't the end of it.
-While building a CRDT and a simple central server relay were already rather challenging, we wondered how we could make our application even better.
+While building a CRDT and a simple central relay server were already rather challenging, we wondered how we could make the application even better.

 ---
 ## Limitations of a Central Relay Server